CICE-Consortium/Icepack/doc/source/icepack_2_science_guide.rst

 can prevent the thermodynamics from converging), thin layers of snow on pond ice are assumed to be patchy, thus allowing the shortwave flux to increase gradually as the layer thins.
-This is done using the same parameterization for patchy snow as is used elsewhere in CICE, but with its own parameter :math:`h_{s1}`:
+This is done using the same parameterization for patchy snow as is used elsewhere in Icepack, but with its own parameter :math:`h_{s1}`:

 .. math::